KQM-git/TCL/characters/anemo/traveler-anemo.md

 | Low Plunge DMG | 185.81% |
 | High Plunge DMG | 230.09% |

-If performing a Jump and coming into contact with certain enemies Aether can gain enough height to use a plunge attack.
 {% endtab %}

 {% tab title="Foreign Ironwind Aether" %}